OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 ## Feedback

-We think this would fit nicely with the existing Octopus concepts and architecture.
-But we need you to tell us if this matches the way you would expect to interact with Kubernetes.
+We think this would fit nicely with the existing Octopus concepts and architecture, but we need you to tell us if this matches the way you would expect to interact with Kubernetes.

-If you currently use Kubernetes (or are planning to), we would love to hear about your scenario and how this would fit.
-Alternatively
+If you currently use Kubernetes (or are planning to), we would love to hear about your scenario.